Big Bike Tours Recce Ride 1

 As an aside, I had a strange coincidence happen at one point before arriving in Khun Yuam.

-Mae Hong Son
+Arrived Mae Hong Son

 By the time we arrived in Mae Hong Son it was already dark.
 I think we arrived just before 7 pm in the end (and just as the night market was in full swing.
 Which we had to navigate through to get to our accommodation).
 We stayed at Piya Guesthouse, which was kindly arranged and paid for by Big Bike Tours.

-As Sam and I were checking in I had a “small world moment” when I heard my name being spoken.
+As I was checking in I had a “small world moment” when I heard my name being spoken.
 I turned around to find my friend (and motorbike rider) John there.
 He said he had only just been talking about me to the new owner of the Sunflower Restaurant, and how bizarre it was to be walking past Piya only to then see me.
 Funny how things like that in life can happen!

 Once we were all cleaned up we headed to the Sunflower Restaurant for dinner where we reviewed day one of the Big Bike Tours Recce Ride and discussed the itinerary for the next day.

-Day 2: Mae Hong Son to Pai
+Day 2.
+Mae Hong Son to Pai

-At around 8 am we had breakfast at the Salween River Restaurant, having already packed up our bikes ready to go.
-Our first stop was to fill up at the local garage and then head up to Wat Phrathat Doi Kongmu temple to check out the view and visit the GT.Rider Memorial Chedi.
-The Chedi was set up by David Unkovich to honour fallen GT.Rider members.
+We met up at 8 am and had breakfast at the Salween River Restaurant, having already packed up our bikes ready to go.
+Our first stop was to fill up at the local garage and then head up to Wat Phrathat Doi Kongmu temple to check out the view.

-GT Rider Memorial Chedi
+Rider Memorial Chedi

 Wat Prathat Doi Kongmu